-The cheap way to develop a living trust is to create one yourself.
-Professionally-created print or electronic living trust guidebooks are available to walk you through the process of creating a living trust without the aid of estate attorneys.
+The cheapest way to develop a living trust and save yourself a lot of money in the process is to create one yourself.
+Professionally-created print or electronic living trust guidebooks are available to walk you through the steps of creating a living trust without the aid of estate attorneys.

-Even if you begin creating a living trust yourself but later require the help of an attorney, by becoming acquainted with the process beforehand you will at least understand the basics of creating a trust and will have a clearer idea of your estate planning goals.
+Even if you begin creating a living trust yourself but later require the help of an attorney, it can help a great deal to become acquainted with the process ahead of time.
+You'll at least understand the basics of creating a trust and will have a clearer idea of your estate planning goals.

-Types of Help
+Types of Trust Creation Help

 How to Proceed

-Creating your own living trust is the cheapest way to save money on estate planning fees before and after your death.
-This is because a living trust avoids the expensive and long probate process by quickly transferring specific property at your death to those people or organizations you have designated as beneficiaries.
+Creating your own living trust is the cheapest way to save money on estate fees before and after your death.
+A living trust avoids the expense and time of a probate process by quickly transferring specific property at your death to those people or organizations you've designated as beneficiaries.